Experience

 Junior Researcher Programme

-• Leading the JRP Team to create opportunities and collaborations within the psychological sciences for ECRs and students globally. - Facilitating projects on impactful research themes with an emphasis on open and generalisable science.
+• Leading the JRP Team to create opportunities and collaborations within the psychological sciences for ECRs and students globally.

 Education